landcraft/tobi-trivia-gemini/README.md

     docker-compose up --build
     ```
     This command will:
-    * Build the `frontend` image (builds the React app and sets up Nginx).
+    * Build the single `tobi-trivia-app` image (builds React, then Flask, and copies React assets into Flask's static/templates folders).
-    * Build the `backend` image (installs Python dependencies and runs the Flask app).
-    * Start both containers, passing the environment variables from your `.env` file to the `backend` service.
+    * Start the combined container, passing the environment variables from your `.env` file to the Flask application.

 4.  **Access the application:**
     Open your web browser and navigate to `http://localhost`.

-    The backend API will be available at `http://localhost:5000`.
+    The combined application (frontend and backend API) will be available on port 80.

 ## Deployment to GitHub Container Registry (GHCR)

-This repository is configured with GitHub Actions to automatically build and push multi-architecture Docker images to GHCR.
+This repository is configured with GitHub Actions to automatically build and push a single multi-architecture Docker image to GHCR.

 1.  **Create a GitHub Repository:**
     * Go to GitHub and create a new public repository (e.g., `tobi-trivia-app`).